-The discount rate for June 30, 2020 was 2.21%.
-The discount rate for June 30, 2019 was 3.50%.
+The discount rate for June 30, 2021 was 2.16%.
 This represents the municipal bond rate as chosen by the State.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.